 Blogging is also in important means of brand building.
 The more you display your knowledge of your area of expertise, the more likely it is that your audience will trust your opinions, and see you as the go-to specialist in your field.

 The Slow Burn of Successful Blogging

-We’re used to associating the internet with a large amount of instant gratification.
+We’re used to associating the internet with instant gratification.
 Everything is supposedly at our fingertips, just a click away.

 Except, that often it isn’t, if you’re selling rather than buying, and especially if what you are selling is a service.

 The problem is that with the sheer mass of content readily available online, how are you meant to compete?